Niharika040/Footwear-Sales-Analytics/README.md

         these materials could emphasize performance and premium design in their marketing campaigns.
     - **Cost Optimization**: **Nylon** and **Canvas** products are priced lower, suggesting opportunities for cost- effective product lines targeting budget-conscious consumers.

+      [outcomes](./outcomes.xlsx) file contain all the pivot charts and visualization of the footwear sales analytics dataset.

 ## Conclusion: Strategic Recommendations Focused on Sales Optimization